-Regrettably, only 50% of crowdfunding campaigns are successful.
+Regrettably, only 50 percent of crowdfunding campaigns are successful.

 However, many far surpass their original expectations.
 For example, Flow Hive has raised almost $15 million with an original goal of just $70,000!

-Here are 5 essential tips to crowdfund your way to success:
+Here are six essential tips to crowdfund your way to success: